Ty Cobb: Legacy

 The historian Steven Elliott Tripp has explored the public's reaction to Cobb as a pioneer sports celebrity and "a player fans loved to hate."
 Tripp writes that Cobb was both loved and hated as a representative of a particular kind of masculinity on the field, inviting male spectators to participate in the contest through taunts directed at opposing players.
 Cobb's own sense of manhood, according to Tripp, was a product of his Southern upbringing that prized individualism, excitement, and family honor.
 Russo wrote, "There is no denying that Cobb ranks as one of baseball's greatest players, if not the game's fiercest competitor."
 Many of baseball's greatest players were friends with Cobb.
 Mathewson and Walter Johnson were some of his closest friends.
 Others included Joe DiMaggio, Ted Williams, Home Run Baker, and Eddie Collins.
 Following his retirement, Cobb even befriended one of his greatest rivals, Babe Ruth, whose wife Claire was from Georgia.

 Cobb has been judged by some historians and journalists as the best player of the dead-ball era, and is generally seen as one of the greatest players of all time.

 Some historians, including Wesley Fricks, Dan Holmes, and Charles Leerhsen, have defended Cobb against unfair portrayals of him in popular culture since his death.
 A noted case is the book written by sportswriter Al Stump in the months after Cobb died in 1961.
 Stump was later discredited when it became known that he had stolen items belonging to Cobb and also betrayed the access Cobb gave him in his final months.
 As a result of the movie Cobb, which starred Tommy Lee Jones, there are many myths surrounding Cobb's life, including one that he sharpened his spikes to inflict wounds on opposing players.
 This accusation was common for many decades before the movie was released.

+Lee Blessing wrote the play Cobb in 1989, featuring three actors playing Cobb at different points in his life, arguing with each other and with Oscar Charleston (referred to as the "Black Cobb").
+Blessing developed the play after reading the 1984 Cobb biography by Charles Alexander, noting "that most people sentimentalize baseball, and [Cobb] wasn’t sentimental at all."
+Theater critic Frank Rich wrote that the play depicts Cobb as a controversial titan of America, similar to John D. Rockefeller or Andrew Carnegie.

 Writing in The Journal of American Culture, Hunter M. Hampton says that Leerhsen "succeeds in debunking the myth of Cobb that Stump created, but he spawned a new myth by conflating Stump's shortcomings to depict Cobb as an egalitarian."

 In 1977, a statue of Ty Cobb, designed by the sculptor Felix de Weldon, was installed outside the Atlanta–Fulton County Stadium.
-It would later be relocated to the front of the public library in his hometown of Royston in 2017.
+It was relocated to the front of the public library in his hometown of Royston in 2017.

+In the band Soundgarden's 1996 album Down on the Upside, the 5th track and single Ty Cobb is a reference to his aggressive playing style.